Puja will be held at Shree Eshwara Temple, Bangalore, and you can experience from your home!

 PLEASE NOTE: One can also opt for Maha Mrutyunjaya Homa, if undergoing Health-related or Mental Stress-related challenges in life, on this auspicious Maha Shivaratri day.

-If you need assistance in conducting this Homa, please feel free to connect with us via WhatsApp number 9900941761.
+If you need assistance in conducting this Homa, please feel free to via number .
 We will do our best to conduct the Puja on Sevakartha’s behalf through our well-experienced vedic priests with authenticity, which you can watch LIVE or through Recordings, at your convenience.

 In the spiritual realm, physical boundaries hold no power, ensuring a connection between you and the divine.